nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 which can be discovered by FA2 token contract clients such as wallets.
 For more details see description of `Get_permissions_policy` entry point.

-The particular implementation of FA2 token contract MAY extend one of the standard configuration APIs with additional custom entry points. `permission_policy_config` type defines all standard config APIs.
+`permission_policy_config` type defines all standard config APIs.
+The particular implementation of FA2 token contract MAY extend one of the standard configuration APIs with additional custom entry points.
+Definition and interaction with such custom config entry points is out of scope of this standard.

-#### `custom_config`
+#### `no_config`

 Represent non-configurable FA2 implementation with the following default behavior which represents minimal permission policy.